 When an aqueous sample is loaded or aqueous solvents are used, solvent for collection may have problem to interact with the column properly.
 Beside the water from column may end up in the collected fraction and affect further evaporation.
 The SPE column can be dried by purging nitrogen or air.
 Flow rate of gas cannot be too high or some targeted compounds may be lost.
 It may be controlled at 300-500 mL/min.

 When my recovery result is low in solid phase extraction, what factors should I check?

+If the targeted compounds are polar, major cause of low recovery would be the extraction efficiency.
+Relevant factors are strength of elution solvents, amount of sorbent in the column, volume of sample, and pH of the sample solution.
 If the targeted compounds are of low polarity (such as PAH, PCB, hydrocarbon), major causes of low recovery would be adsorption by the container and tubing and evaporation loss.
 Relevant factors are inertness of the wetting components and the column and compatibility of the solvents with the targeted compounds.

 Can I regenerate used solid phase extraction columns for repeated use?

 A used SPE column will trap components from sample matrix and particles or large molecules (such as humic acids and proteins) may also block the column.
 A SPE column may be re used in two cases: 1) the sample matrix is simple so the column capacity is not fully used; or 2) the trapped interference from sample can be removed.
 In the second case, only C18 column is easy to remove trapped sample matrics.
 For normal phase column and ion exchange column, removing the trapped components is not easy.
 In general, if you are using a reverse phase column and your sample is clean, you may regenerate the column for repeated use.